GOKULJITH-K/Soil-Connect/README.md

 ## Applications
-Here are some animations which we are planning to build.
+Here are some representative images of which we are planning to build.
 ### Data Analysis
 ![Data Analysis](docs/images/IMG-2980.JPG)
 ### Data Visualization